laravel/cashier-stripe/readme.md

 <a name="subscription-quantity"></a>
 ## Subscription Quantity

-Sometimes subscription are affected by "quantity".
+Sometimes subscriptions are affected by "quantity".
 For example, your application might charge $10 per month per user on an account.
 To easily increment or decrement your subscription quantity, use the `increment` and `decrement` methods:

 ```php
 $user = User::find(1);